 Annual Investment Allowance Temporary Increase to £1M

-A temporary increase in the Annual Investment Allowance (AIA) to £1 million was announced in Philip Hammond’s Budget on 29 October 2018, and it will provide significantly faster tax relief for businesses taking on new plant and machinery.
+A temporary increase in the Annual Investment Allowance (AIA) to £1 million was announced in Philip Hammond’s Budget on 29 October 2018.
+It will provide significantly faster tax relief for businesses taking on new plant and machinery.

-The new AIA cap is effective from 1 January 2019 and lasts for a period of two years, targeting plant and machinery investments between £200,000 (the current cap for AIA) and £1 million (the new temporary cap), helping businesses to invest and grow.
-After the two year period, the upper limit on AIA will revert back to £200,000 per annum.
+The new AIA cap is effective from 1 January 2019 and lasts for a period of two years.
+It will target plant and machinery investments between £200k (the current cap for AIA) and £1m (the new temporary cap), helping businesses to invest and grow.
+After the two year period, the upper limit on AIA will revert back to £200k per annum.

-This temporary, targeted measure is designed to accelerate business investment by making marginal investment decisions more attractive, given the current uncertain investment environment.
+In short, this temporary measure intends to accelerate business investment.
+The idea is to make marginal investment decisions more attractive, given the current uncertain investment environment.

 Peter Dobson, Managing Director of PMD says:

-“This is extremely positive news for the business sector and will certainly stimulate capital expenditure on machinery, equipment and commercial vehicles.
-The Annual Investment Allowance is not just available for cash purchases but also for assets purchased using hire purchase and loans.”
+“This is positive news for the business sector and will certainly stimulate capital expenditure on machinery, equipment & commercial vehicles.
+AIA is not just available for cash purchases, but also for assets purchased using hire purchase and loans.”

-AIA allows the total cost of plant or machinery purchases to be offset against a company’s taxable profit for the year.
-Effectively, this results in a saving on the cost of plant and machinery acquisitions of 19% at the current Corporation Tax rate.
+AIA allows the total cost of plant/machinery purchases to be offset against a company’s taxable profit for the year.
+Effectively, this results in a saving of 19% on the cost of plant & machinery acquisitions at the current Corporation Tax rate.

 What kind of expenditure qualifies?

 Well, the term ’plant and machinery’ actually covers almost every type of asset purchased for business purposes.
-Really, the only business assets not covered are land, buildings and cars, which are excluded by one of the ‘general exclusions’.
+Really, the only business assets that don’t qualify are land, buildings and cars, which have any ‘general exclusions’.
 Typical examples of plant or machinery include:

 vans, lorries, trucks, forklifts, crane, diggers and other construction plant